FalconRider/The-Gellun-Folio-Two/README.md

 # The-Gellun-Folio-Two
-A Speculative Grand Unified Theory of the Alternate Physics of an Imaginary Universe (this is a WIP readme, may change)
-NOVEL, DIVERGENT and INCOMPLETE.
+A Speculative Grand Unified Theory of the Alternate Physics of an Imaginary Universe (this is a WIP readme and repo, things may change) NOVEL, DIVERGENT and INCOMPLETE.
 Seeking to stimulate discussion resulting in further development.

 As a hobby I used to write Speculative Fiction (SF).
 I enjoyed it.